EdulaneDotCo/Mastering-Express.js/README.md

    1. Set up TypeScript in an Express.js project.
    1. Define and use TypeScript types and interfaces in your application.
    1. Implement type checking and compile-time error checking.
-   1. **Real-Time Project:** Refactor an existing Express.js application to use TypeScript.
+   1. **Applied Project:** Refactor an existing Express.js application to use TypeScript.
 1. **Best Practices:** Use TypeScript to improve code reliability, manage types effectively, and handle compilation errors.
 1. **Practice Exercises:** Refactor codebases to TypeScript and implement type checking.
 1. **LeetCode/HackerRank:** TypeScript and type checking problems.